edogan25/infonaltask/README.md

 -Javascript and Ajax were used for interface operations.
 -Recaptcha structure was added.

 USED TECHNOLOGİES
 -Springframework 3.2.4 Release
 -MongoDB  2.11.0
 -javax.servlet.jsp 2.2.1

+When you run the program you  should write browser http://localhost:8080/ this adress after then it will work correctly.And you should run program from index.jsp page